 Sacrificing self for love – really, nothing is more beautiful than this.
 Of course, sacrificing oneself for the good of another doesn’t necessarily demand being guillotined (at least not in 2021).
 But Sydney Carton’s heroic sacrifice is a beautiful illustration of what real, true love looks like.

 Selflessness – the Ultimate Gift

-We don’t see this kind of selflessness much anymore - in fact, we often see the opposite.
-The events of the past two weeks have shown us that many women prefer to think of themselves first and the child they carry second.
-The horrifically large amount of testimonies throughout the #MeToo movement have shown us that many, many men are only concerned with their own sexual gratification - even at the expense of women they supposedly “love.”
+We don’t see this kind of selflessness much anymore – in fact, we often see the opposite.
+We've seen how many women prefer to think of themselves first and the child they carry second.
+The horrifically large amount of testimonies throughout the #MeToo movement have shown us that many, many men are only concerned with their own sexual gratification – even at the expense of women they supposedly “love.”
 And our world’s politics are a daily reminder that many of us use one another to get what we want.

 Stories like A Tale of Two Cities remind us that real men will lay everything on the line for those whom they love.
-More importantly, they remind us that we are all capable of love that is sacrificial.
-We are capable of loving others even when they don't love us back.
-And we are capable of desiring the good of the one we love over our own happiness - even if that might mean losing him.
+More importantly, they remind us that we're all capable of love that's sacrificial.
+We're capable of loving others even when they don't love us back.
+And we're capable of desiring the good of the one we love over our own happiness – even if that might mean losing him.

-So do yourself a favor and reach for that higher love - the kind of love that would send you to the guillotine for him.
-Let’s push ourselves to desire the good of the other above all things - and see where it takes us!
+So do yourself a favor and reach for that higher love.
+Let’s push ourselves to desire the good of the other above all things – and see where it takes us!